 Do your gums bleed after every brush?
 Are your gums sensitive and cause pain while eating food?

 Bleeding gums is generally one of the first signs of gum disease.
 If you notice that your gums bleed when you brush or floss, contact our office to schedule an appointment with Dr. Pamela Cain.
-We can treat bleeding gums, gingivitis, and gum disease with periodontal therapy.
+We provide treatments for bleeding gums, gingivitis, and gum disease with periodontal therapy in Knoxville, TN.
 Prevent receding gums, infections, and tooth loss by addressing this issue early on.
-Patients who experience bleeding gums may benefit from visiting the dentist for more frequent cleanings until their issue resolves.
+Patients who experience bleeding gums, but don’t have the signs of gingivitis or gum disease, may benefit from visiting the dentist more frequently for cleanings until their issue resolves.